Rotary information and administration

 Rotary legacy presentation

 This slide show, produced as part of our 2015 centennial celebration, documents the many family connections between members of today's club and between current Rotarians and their ancestors.
-NOTE: Several of the members shown in the slide show have since died.
+NOTE: Several of the members shown in the slide show have since died or left the club.

 Achieving diversity: how Rotary welcomed women and people of color